-(June 14, 2012) MTV is casting for a new online dating show that reveals the darker side of online dating.
-The working (not actual) title of the production is, “Online Double Life” and it is a show about people coming clean about the lies they’ve been telling online.
+The working (not actual) title of MTV’s newest dating series is, “Online Double Life” and it is a show about people coming clean about the lies they’ve been telling online.
 For example, a girl may post a picture from a few years ago when she was 60 pounds lighter but hasn’t told anyone she’s communicating with that she doesn’t look like that anymore.
 MTV’s new show will bring that revelation to reality.

 On its casting page for Online Double Life, MTV asks: